Certora/ERC4626_Workshop/Properties.md

 RedeemUsingApprovalProps
 ---
-> All properties with withdraw and redeem implemented.
 * `withdraw()` must allow proxies to withdraw tokens on behalf of the owner using share token approvals
 * `redeem()` must allow proxies to redeem shares on behalf of the owner using share token approvals
 * Third party `withdraw()` calls must update the msg.sender's allowance